 Operating an unlicensed HMO, or allowing a HMO to be occupied by more persons than a licence allows, could incur a fine of up to £20,000.
 Breaching a licence condition or supplying incorrect information could incur a fine of up to £5,000.
 In addition, if you operate an unlicensed HMO you can be made the subject of a Rent Repayment Order (RPO) by a Residential Property tribunal.
 This would require the repayment of rent received by you over a period of up to 12 months.

-Plymouth City Council are able to offer definitive advice on this issue and we recommend that if you have a property housing five or more students on three or more floors you should read the information they provide.
+Plymouth City Council are able to offer definitive advice on this issue and we recommend that if you have a property housing five or more students you should read the information they provide.
 We have added links to the leaflets that Plymouth City Council have produced on our useful links page.
-Alternatively, email their Private Rented Team
+Alternatively, email their Community Connections Team

 Technically, properties do not need to be licensed whilst empty.
 However, as soon as a tenant moves in, it would be an offence for the property not to be licensed.